Bacon-Roasted Potatoes with Blue Cheese Cream (adapted from Nigel Slater's Eat)

-1. Preheat the oven to 400 degrees and line two large baking sheets with foil.
+1. Preheat the oven to 350 degreees and line a heavy baking sheet with foil.

 2. Lay the bacon out on the baking sheet in a single layer, and bake until crispy, about 20 minutes, flipping once.
 Transfer the bacon to a food processor.
 Don't clean the baking sheet or discard the foil -- you'll use it agian.
 Turn the oven up to 400 degrees.